St George Tombland

-St George's Church, Tombland, Norwich is a Grade I listed parish church in Norwich.
+St George Tombland is a Grade I listed parish church in Norwich.

 History

 The church is medieval dating from the 15th century.
 Legacies were left for the building of the tower in 1445.

 Organ

 The church contained an organ which dated from 1865 by A and SJ Godball.
 A specification of the organ can be found on the National Pipe Organ Register.